 #4 – Vitamin D. The American Association for Cancer Research’s 2008 studies examined the link between vitamin D levels in the blood and breast cancer risk and found that sufficient levels of Vitamin D led to a 80% reduction in breast cancer.
 Vitamin D is more of a hormone than a vitamin and is connected to the absorption of vitamins A and K, and calcium.
 The current worldwide epidemic of vitamin D deficiency is caused in part by our modern work and lifestyle choices that leave little time for outdoor sunshine.

 #5 – Magnesium.
-We’ve published many articles in our newsletter about the importance of magnesium and that most of us are deficient.
+Many published articles enlighten us about the importance of magnesium and that most of us are deficient.
 Magnesium is responsible for nerve and muscle function, genetic synthesis, energy production and balancing, absorption of other key nutrients like vitamin C and iodine, hormonal health, quality sleep, protection from heavy metals like mercury and aluminum.
 Magnesium deficiency has been linked to higher risk of cancer as well as cognitive breakdown and heart disease.

 #6 – Vitamin C. It’s a necessary nutrient for immune system health and is needed for the absorption of iron from food.
 It’s also a powerful antioxidant that helps in the formation of collagen and wound healing.
 A 2004 report by the American Centers for Disease Control stated that vitamin C “may be the most important water-soluble antioxidant in human plasma” and that 13% of Americans are notably deficient.
 Vitamin C must come from either food or supplementation; the body does not create vitamin C.